Steps to Getting an SBA 7(a) Loan to Open a Retail Store

 Options for Seeking Funding for Your Retail Store

 A great place to start seeking funding is right at your front door.
-Self-funding can be risky, but it can get you to where you want to be.
-Conventional loans are also a good option for retail business owners.
+Self funding can be risky, but it can get you to where you want to be.
+Conventional loans can also be a good option for retail business owners.
 Another financing option available to small business owners is government-backed loans, like the SBA 7(a) loan.

-Many small business owners are forced to fund themselves, and some choose self-funding as a viable option.
-But the risks of putting your own money into your business are clear and present: if your business isn’t successful, you’re out the money that you put in and the business itself.
+Many small business owners are forced to fund themselves, and some choose self funding as a viable option.
+But the risks of putting your own money into your business are clear: If your business isn’t successful, you’re out the money that you put in the business.

 To get started, tally up anything extra you have that could be used for capital.
 Boats and extra houses or cars are the obvious things, but anything else that you can call “extra” could be used to help you fund your business.
 You’ll be living lean for a while, so you must pay special attention to your personal and business finances to come out on top.